 Friends and readers have asked about what they should do with their Amex $200 / $100 Airline Fee Credit benefit.
 I find it quite tough to spend $200 annually on airline incidental fees such as checked bags and in flight refreshments.
-I try not to check bags whenever possible and I don’t take enough coach flights a year to rack up $200 worth of in flight food.
-Business and first class usually includes checked bags and food.
-So what’s the trick?
-You can use it to purchase airline electronic gift cards or, even better, Amazon.com gift cards.
+I try not to check bags whenever possible and I don't take enough coach flights a year to rack up $200 worth of in flight food.
+I typically use miles for Business class or better and that always includes checked bags and food.
+So what's the trick?
+You can use it to purchase airline electronic gift cards.
+Buying Amazon.com gift cards no longer works.

 Which Amex Cards Have An Airline Fee Credit?

-American Express has 3 primary charge cards that offer either a $200 or $100 airline fee credit: Platinum, Business Platinum, and Premier Rewards Gold.
-The Amex Platinum card comes in a few variations such as the Ameriprise Platinum card, but for purposes of this post, these variations will be simply referred to as “Platinum” cards.
+American Express has 3 primary charge cards that offer either a $200 or $100 airline fee credit: The Platinum Card® from American Express, The Business Platinum® Card from American Express OPEN, and Premier Rewards Gold Card from American Express.
+The Platinum card comes in a few variations such as the Ameriprise Platinum card, but for purposes of this post, these variations will be simply referred to as “Platinum” cards.